ebweinberger/speckles/README.md

 * Each circle increases its radius by `GROWTH_RATE`
 * Each circle checks it's age and when it become older than `DEATH_TIME`, it "pops"

 There is also a fullscreen button in the top left corner because I wanted to see how it works in p5js.
+This can all be found in `scirpt.js`.
+All the other files are supporting files.

 ## Tehcnologies